ghostsnglitter/Game-Dev-Library/2_PreProduction.md

 <a name="elements-design-pillars"></a>
 #### Game Design Pillars
-List 3-5 key design pillars describing the gameplay, for example:
+List 3-5 key game design pillars describing the gameplay[^1].
+These should be simple adjectives, for example:

+[^1]: This approach comes from Chris Gardiner's GDC talk ["Sunless Skies: A Narrative Postmortem"](https://youtu.be/_sslFBVy5Lc)

 1. Fast: The action should start right away.
 Player movement should feel quick and agile.
 When players die, they should be able to start over immediately.
 2. Emergent: The game should have very simple player actions and objectives, but create increasingly complex situations through the interaction of various game systems.
-3. Learning through playing: The player should learn how the game's ecosystem works through trial and error.
-In the early stages of the game, dying should feel like learning and inspire a desire to try again, while later in the game the thrill comes from seeing how far you can push your highscore.
+3. Challenging: It should be a real challenge to stay alive for a long time, creating an intense experience.
+4. Rewarding: Learning how the game's ecosystem works and using this knowledge to your advantage should feel extremely rewarding and addicting.

 <a name="elements-design-pillars"></a>
 #### Narrative Pillars
-Repeat the same thing for the game's narrative.
+List 3-5 key narrative design pillars describing the mood, atmosphere, and overall direction of the game's narrative[^1].
+These can be sentences or quotes conveying a particular tone.
+An example from `Sunless Skies`:

+1. Stake your Claim
+2. Who are you, In the Dark?
+3. Conceal your Hand
+4. Mind your Manners
+5. Nothing is Sacred

 <a name="elements-look-and-feel"></a>
 #### Look And Feel